US579/DataMining-Project/README.md

 transition_probability ：the probility of transfering from one hidden states to another emission_probability ：the probility of some hidden states emit some observed phenomenon
 ```
-If you use the brute-force method to exhaust all possible state sequences and compare their probability values, the time

-complexity is O(n^m), obviously , this is unacceptable when we want to find a long sequnce whit large dataset, however, we can

-decrease its time complexity by using Viterbi Algorithem

-we can consider this probelm as dynamic programming , the last_state is the probability of each implicit state corresponding

-to the previous observed phenomenon, and curr_pro is the probability of each implicit state corresponding to the current
+If you use the brute-force method to exhaust all possible state sequences and compare their probability values, the time complexity is O(n^m), obviously , this is unacceptable when we want to find a long sequnce whit large dataset, however, we candecrease its time complexity by using Viterbi Algorithemwe can consider this probelm as dynamic programming , the last_state is the probability of each implicit state corresponding to the previous observed phenomenon, and curr_pro is theprobability of each implicit state corresponding to the currentobserved phenomenon.

-observed phenomenon.
 Solving cur_pro actually depends only on last_state.